-The common shares issued to settle liabilities with the related parties were recorded at a fair value of \$218,750.
-The \$8,750 difference between the fair value of the common shares issued and carrying value of the amounts payable was recorded to equity reserves as a capital transaction because the settlement occurred with related parties and shareholders.
+The common shares issued to settle liabilities with the related parties were recorded at a fair value of \$221,550.
+The \$31,650 difference between the fair value of the common shares issued and carrying value of the amounts payable was recorded to equity reserves as a capital transaction because the settlement occurred with related parties acting in their capacity as shareholders of the Company.